FarrahYasin/data-structures-and-algorithms/javascript/SLinkedList/README.md

 **the code:**
 the code inside LinkedList.js,and Node.js files

+**Feature tasks for this challenge are completed** check if a value exists in the list, can add a new node with the given new value direct before the first node that has the value specified, can add a new node with the given new value direct after the first node that has the value specified, convert the linked list into a string representation, Insertion of nodes at the end of the list (O(n))Time complexity.

 **Testing**
 we have a lot of test cases to test the code: